zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `ENUM_SourceType` {#enum-sourcetype}

-`ENUM_SourceType` provides a list of source types, which describe how the pointer to the `Source` attribute on the [Reference](#reference) object should be interpreted to get the source location.
+`ENUM_SourceType` provides a list of source types, which describes how the pointer to the `Source` attribute on the [Reference](#reference) object should be interpreted to get the source location.
 Currently, only `Url` is supported.

 | Name | Caption | Description |
 | --- | --- | --- |